Iran–Saudi Arabia relations: Tensions

 On 3 January 2016, Saudi Arabia's embassy in Tehran, Iran was ransacked following the execution of Saudi-born Shia Islam cleric Nimr al-Nimr.
-The execution prompted widespread condemnation within the Arab World as well as other countries, the European Union and the United Nations, with protests being carried out in cities in Iran, Iraq, Lebanon, Pakistan and Turkey.
+The execution prompted widespread condemnation within the Arab World and by other countries, the European Union, and the United Nations, with protests being carried out in cities in Iran, Iraq, Lebanon, Pakistan, and Turkey.
 Following the attack on its embassy in Iran, Saudi Arabia broke diplomatic relations with Iran and the Saudi foreign minister said that all Iranian diplomats were to leave the country within 48 hours.
-For a long time now, Iran has wanted to be part of the regular region, as well as sharing benefits and responsibilities.
+For a long time now, Iran has wanted to be more involved in the affairs of the Middle East, including sharing benefits and responsibilities of being a dominant power in the region.

-The difference of political ideologies and governance has also divided both countries.
-The Islamic Republic of Iran is based on the principle of Guardianship of the Islamic Jurist, which holds that a faqīh (Islamic jurist) should have custodianship over all Muslim followers, including their governance and regardless of nationality.
+The difference in political ideologies and governing structures has also divided both countries.
+The Islamic Republic of Iran is based on the principle of Guardianship of the Islamic Jurist, which holds that a faqīh (Islamic jurist) should have custodianship over all Muslim followers, including over traditional governors, such as monarchs, and regardless of nationality.
 Iran's Supreme Leader is a Shia faqīh.
-The founder of the Iranian revolution in 1979, Ayatollah Khomeini, was ideologically opposed to monarchy, which he believed to be un-Islamic.
-Saudi Arabia's monarchy, on the other hand, remains consistently conservative, not revolutionary, and politically married to age-old religious leaders of the tribes who support the monarchy and the king (namely the Custodian of the Two Holy Mosques) is given absolute obedience as long as he does not violate Islamic sharia law.
-Saudi Arabia has, however, a Shia minority which has made bitter complaints of institutional discrimination against it.
-At some stages it has gone as far as to call for overthrowing the king and the entire system.
-Another source of disagreement is the U.S sanctions on Iran which have destroyed Iran's oil industry.
+The leader of the 1979 Iranian revolution, Ayatollah Khomeini, was ideologically opposed to monarchy, which he believed to be un-Islamic.
+Saudi Arabia's monarchy, on the other hand, remains consistently conservative, and non-revolutionary.
+The king is politically tied to traditional religious leaders of the Arab tribes who support the monarchy and the king in his capacity as the Custodian of the Two Holy Mosques, and is thus given absolute obedience as long as he does not violate Islamic sharia law.
+However, Saudi Arabia has a Shia minority which has made bitter complaints of institutional discrimination against it.
+Sometimes, it has gone as far as to call for the abolition of the monarchy.
+Another source of disagreement is the U.S. sanctions on Iran which have destroyed Iran's oil industry.